3.11 Current debates and reforms

 - Consider the adjustment of student intake into certain education programmes to match the demand from the labour market better.
 The initiative is progressing and adjustments are being introduced through a broad political reform agreement

 As a part of the new cash benefits agreement, the government has set aside funds for additional targeted initiatives aimed at vulnerable young people.
-As there still is a significant group of young people who are neither in education nor employment.
+These funds are especially directed towards the still significant group of young people who are neither in education nor employment (NEET).
 The parties involved in the agreement want to strengthen efforts for this group.

-A reserve of up to 103 million DKK annually has been allotted to finance initiatives that can help vulnerable young people, including those with mental health challenges over the period 2025-2035.
+A reserve of up to DKK 103 mil annually has been allotted to finance initiatives that can help vulnerable young people, including those with mental health challenges over the period 2025-2035.
 In the first half of 2024, the parties involved will meet to discuss how the reserve should be specifically utilised based on a proposal from the government.

 The government will involve relevant experts and stakeholders in developing the proposal to ensure that it considers relevant and up-to-date knowledge about the target group.
 The parties involved aim to use the reserve for initiatives benefiting vulnerable young people, both within and outside the social welfare system, including those on unemployment benefits.